I need human help to enter verification code (office hours only)

 What book are we reading first?

 Our first book will be The Netanyahus: An Account of a Minor and Ultimately Even Negligible Episode in the History of a Very Famous Family by Joshua Cohen in 2021.
 This is a short, comical read.
-Future books will be discussed at each meeting, so if you have any favorites, let us know!

 Inspired by a story that literary critic and academic Harold Bloom recounted to Cohen, The Netanyahus tells the fictional tale of Benzion Netanyahu’s trip to Bloom’s university for a campus talk.
 Bloom gets stuck shepherding Benzion around while his family stayed at their house.
 While the story itself is fictional, the real-life Benzion Netanyahu (Israeli Prime Minister Benjamin Netanyahu’s father) did spend some time at Cornell as a professor, and the book does provide insight for some of Prime Minister Netanyahu's current views.
 The book won the National Jewish Book Award in 2021 and a Pulitzer for fiction in 2022, among other awards.

-This book is available for check-out as a physical book, ebook and audiobook from all local public libraries!
+Because we'll be discussing the book at the meeting, make sure you finish reading the book before the next meetingThis book is available for check-out as a physical book, ebook and audiobook from all local public libraries:

 Trouble registering?